 Launched in 1986, the Horizons Grants Program was the first of its kind in operation in the State of Kansas.
 The Program leverages community cultural development through the implementation of private and public funding granted to individuals and organizations proposing projects that "build community and change lives."

 Developing artist and organizational grants are awarded annually.
 Smaller Horizons Enrichment Grants are available throughout the year as funds are available.
-More information about the program can be found in the program links below.
+More information about the program can be found in the program descriptions and links below.

 Organizational Project Grants

 Eligible Applicants: Any nonprofit organization or local governmental unit in Saline County may apply.
 Nonprofit organizations must be incorporated and be recognized as tax-exempt by the Internal Revenue Service.
 All applicants must agree to abide by federal and state laws regarding civil rights, access for people with disabilities, and other non-discriminatory provisions.

 Though applications may only be submitted by nonprofit organizations and local governmental units, SAH also encourages unincorporated groups to develop projects for funding.
 These groups should attempt to locate at least one eligible partner that would be willing to apply on their behalf and serve as fiscal agent for the grant funds.
 Groups seeking the services of a suitable fiscal agent are encouraged to notify the department staff for assistance in the process.

 Grant Cycle: May 1 - November 1

 Eligible Applicants: Any highly-skilled visual, performing, literary and/or interdisciplinary artist who has demonstrated dedication to his/her art form, but who has not yet firmly established his/her career as a full-time, practicing artist.
 Applicants must be 18 years or older and a resident of Saline County for at least one year prior to the application due date.